 Height = from the top of the foundation to the top of the block wall.

-For the second measurement, add the height + the depth + two feet (one-foot overlap in the back and one foot to hang down in the pond.)
+For the second measurement, add the height plus the depth plus two feet (one-foot overlap in the back and one foot to hang down in the pond).

-Please consult an Aquatic & Garden Decor Associate to confirm your calculations before the liner is cut.
+Please consult an Aquatic & Garden Decor staff member to confirm your calculations before the liner is cut.

 Concrete Block Wall Size: 4′ width, 2′ depth, 2′ height